Reviewing commercial litigation and cases related to employment and business law

 Pregnancy discrimination in the workplace exists more than 40 years after the Pregnancy Discrimination Act was passed by Congress, and the lives of working women are still largely interrupted by unlawful and unethical employer behavior.

 Work discrimination results in economic and financial losses, as well as careers derailed and destroyed.
-Between 1997 and 2011, the U.S. Equal Employment Opportunity Commission reported a 50 percent increase in the number of pregnancy discrimination claims.
+In a ten year period, the U.S. Equal Employment Opportunity Commission reported a 50 percent increase in the number of pregnancy discrimination claims.
 The number of discrimination claims hasn’t changed much since that legal report.

 Fortunately, victims of pregnancy discrimination can come forward, contact a Cincinnati work discrimination lawyer and file lawsuits against a negligent employer and company.

-Contact a Cincinnati employment lawyer and hostile work environment attorney to review a wide variety of workplace harassment and discrimination claims.
+Contact an employment lawyer and hostile work environment attorney to review a wide variety of workplace harassment and discrimination claims.

 Workplace pregnancy discrimination occurs when an employer discriminates against an employee on the basis of pregnancy, childbirth or related time away from work.
 Discrimination claims may be a result of a denial of time off or unreasonable demands from pregnant employees.